 National Alliance of Mental Illness – NAMI of Greater Toledo is a community based, family and consumer focused organization, dedicated to improving the lives of people with severe mental illness through support, education and advocacy.
 Mondays, 7:00-8:30 PM | NAMI, 2753 Central Avenue

 If you are suffering through the chemical addiction of a family member or a loved one, you are not alone.
-Nar-Anon is for family members and friends of active or recovering addicts.
-You will hear others, who are going through similar problems, talk about how they cope and find recovery.
+Nar-Anon is for family members and friends of active or recovering drug addicts.
+You will hear others who are going through similar problems talk about how they cope and find recovery.

 Three Nar-Anon groups are currently meeting in Toledo:

 -Mondays, 6:30-7:30 PM | 1st Presbyterian Church, 200 East Broadway, Maumee-Wednesdays, 7-8:30 PM | Harvest Lane Alliance Church, 5132 Harvest Lane, Toledo.
 Contact Linda at 419-392-2420.

 Saturdays, 10-11 AM | Mercy St. Anne’s, 3404 W. Sylvania Avenue, Toledo, 3rd Floor Conference Room #3.
 Contact Karen at 248-408-1853